lzukw/WirelessDisplay/WirelessDisplayServer/README.md

 # WirelessDisplayServer

-This program is intended to run on the 'projecting-computer'.
+This program is intended to be run on the 'projecting-computer'.
-Its purpose is to run the program 'ScriptingRestApiServer' in background.
+Its purpose is to start the program 'ScriptingRestApiServer' in background.

+'ScriptingRestApiServer' is a console-program, while 'WirelessDisplayServer' is the GUI for interacting with the 'ScriptingRestApiServer'.

-The 'presentation-computer' can perform POST-Requests to the ScriptingRestApiServer and so remote-control the 'projecting-computer':
+The 'presentation-computer' can perform POST-Requests to the ScriptingRestApiServer and remote-control the 'projecting-computer' by the following means:

 - Run a script to change the screen-resolution of the 'projecting-computer'
 - Start/stop a script to prevent the screensaver from activating.